milliganci/Quasi-Stationary-MedCyclones/README.md

 If you use any part of this project, please cite it in your publication as:

-Ganci, M. (2025).
+- Ganci, M. (2025).
 Quasi-Stationary MedCyclones.
 GitHub.
 [DOI to follow soon].

 ---

 ## Tutorial
 ### 01. `QS_setup.ipynb` — Load Dataset and Perform Filtering

 Use this notebook to upload the cyclone track composite dataset from **Flaounas et al. (2023)**.
-You can define the temporal and spatial extent of your analysis in lines `x` and `x`.

 The dataset consists of cyclone tracks represented as a table.
 Each row corresponds to a single time step of a cyclone, with the following fields:
 - `id`: Cyclone identifier